rbrtsmith/turborepo-experiment/README.md

 # Monorepo with Turborepo example.

-This repository is an example of a monorepo with packages that are shared with apps and shared tasks (scripts) leverage Turborepo's cache for significant DX improvements.
+This repository is an example of a monorepo with packages that are shared with apps and shared tasks (scripts) leveraging Turborepo's cache for significant DX improvements.

 The Monorepo consists of the following structure